microsoft/OpenTypeDesignVariationAxisTags/Proposals/TypeNetwork_ParametricAxes/ProposalSummary_ytlc.md

 systematic structure of the overall system of proposed axes: Y dimension transparency of lowercase letters.

+ytlc is measured from the baseline to the top x-height

 ## Justification

 See details in [Type Network Parametric Axes Proposal Overview](Overview.md).